andrew528i/hesoyam/README.md

 # Examples

-Let's custom model at first.
+Let's create custom model at first.
 If we won't pass table_name as macro argument default will be generated.
 It assumed that tables already created in db.